 This part is the Penetration testing.
 You get access and try to exploit the system.
 You get to know the depth that you can go with this attack.

 Note: No banks were robbed while writing this tutorial.
 And, it is also not advisable to follow in the footsteps of Mr. X.

 I am leaving you with the below comparison chart so that you can get more clarity on the difference between the two.

 Is Vulnerability Scan & Penetration Testing Related to each other?

-Yes, Vulnerability scan and penetration testing are related to each other.
-Penetration testing has a dependency over the vulnerability scan.
+Yes, Vulnerability scans and penetration testing are related to each other.
+Penetration testing has a dependency on the vulnerability scan.

-To initiate Penetration testing, a complete vulnerability scan is done so that the tester gets to know any vulnerabilities that are present in the system and then exploit them.
+To initiate Penetration testing, a complete vulnerability scan is done so that the tester gets to know any vulnerabilities that are present in the system and then exploits them.

 They also intersect with each other at certain points as shown in the below image:

 Which one to Choose – Pen Test or Vulnerability Scan?